It's Tuesday 01/18/22 & your Q or A is Welcome.

 A I build guns for a living .
 I also Parkerize on a daily basis.
 I use a mixture of 1 gallon technical grade Phosphoric acid to 8 ounces manganese dioxide .
 The Phosphoric acid is mixed with 9 gallons water in a stainless trough and brought to a rolling boil.

 The Manganese Dioxide is then slowly mixed in the solution and boiled for 10 minutes.
-When the parts are ready to Parkerize after blasting with coarse ground glass I reheat the solution to 190 degrees F and immerse the part in the solution until foaming stops.
+When the parts are ready to Parkerize after blasting with coarse ground glass I reheat the solution to 190 °F and immerse the part in the solution until foaming stops.

-Then I remove the part from the solution, rinse with cold water, oil with a mixture of 1 gallon WD-40 [linked by editor to product info at Amazon] and 1 quart chainsaw oil, dry and re-oil.
+Then I remove the part from the solution, rinse with cold water, oil with a mixture of 1 gallon WD-40 [affil. link to info/product on Amazon] and 1 quart chainsaw oil, dry and re-oil.
 I have built over 300 guns this year alone using this method.
 The finished guns are near black and retain oil very well.Mike Prewitt

 - Kent Washington